-This is the amount negotiated by your insurance company and its network of providers for the services you received before you bought the plan.
+This is the amount pre-negotiated by your insurance company and its network of providers for the services you received.
 This amount also takes in to account what is referred to as "usual and customary" (UCR) charges and is impacted by geographic location of provider.
 Also known as eligible expense, payment or negotiated rate.